georgiadoing/pa-salmon/README.md

     * examples: salmon_metals_spu.scipt, salmon_metals_spu_decoy.script

 5. Collect salmon output (quant.fs files) into count table
-    * Since the salmon calls save all outputs to files named quant.fs in different directories, and
+    * the salmon calls save all outputs to files named quant.fs in different directories
-    * salmon also uses cDNA gene identifiers,
+    * almon also uses cDNA gene identifiers
     * collect them all as columns
     in a table with column names as sample names and rownames as gene names
     * example: spu_collect.script